The Ranching Wife Writes

 sources on our property, the soil and plant growth, the microbial, worm and dung beetle population within the soil, and rid our soil of

-chemicals that had been put onto it from years of planting, poisoning and harvesting.
+chemicals from years of planting, poisoning and harvesting.
 Cattle were the perfect answer, but there was

 more that we could do.
 As we learned of high density grazing, we added electric fencing to provide smaller paddocks for grazing and